labex-labs/labex-cheatsheets/docs/cheatsheets/en/java.md

   <BaseQuizOption value="D">do-while only works with arrays</BaseQuizOption>

   <BaseQuizAnswer>
-    The `do-while` loop checks the condition after executing the loop body, so it always runs at least once.
-The `while` loop checks the condition first, so it may not execute if the condition is false initially.
+    The <code>do-while</code> loop checks the condition after executing the loop body, so it always runs at least once.
+The <code>while</code> loop checks the condition first, so it may not execute if the condition is false initially.
   </BaseQuizAnswer>
 </BaseQuiz>